GeometricFishTankVR/SphericalDisplayCalibration/readme.txt

 ===== Library Dependences =====

-- CalibrationBase.h: Base class that supports functionalities to calibrate a single device using pinhole-camera-model. (use OpenCV 2.4.13 )
+- CalibrationBase.h: Base class that supports functionalities to calibrate a single device using the pinhole-camera-model.
 	- CameraCalibration: derived from CalibrationBase.
+Class for camera calibration.
 	- ProjectorCalibration: derived from CalibrationBase.

 - Flea3Cam.h: Camera class that gets data from camera using flyCapture2 library (FlyCapture2 2.9.3.43)

 - ProjectorSys.h: Projectors class that control projectors using CalibRenderGL.
-	- CalibRenderGL: Rendering Class for Calibration that controls projection patterns using OpenGL, GLEW, GLM, and GLFW (glew-1.12.0, glfw-3.1.1 and glm-0.9.4.0)
+	- CalibRenderGL: Rendering Class for Calibration that controls projection patterns using OpenGL, GLEW, GLM, and GLFW (glew-1.12.0, glfw-3.2 and glm-0.9.4.0)

 - DisplayCalibration.h: Core calibration class that calibrates the spherical display and computes 3D position for each pixel on the sphere using Flea3Cam, ProjectorSys and results from CameraCalibration, ProjectorCalibration.